learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 Calling a method from within itself is totally okay in programming, in fact, it is an elegant solution to some complex problems. **Recursion** is the repeated application of the same procedure.
 [Google it](https://www.google.com/search?q=recursion&oq=recursion&aqs=chrome..69i57j69i60l3j69i65l2.1630j0j1&sourceid=chrome&es_sm=119&ie=UTF-8) **there's an easter egg from Google developers on that page, can you find it?**

-If you are familiar with loops, that is a totally acceptable solution to the input validation problem as well.
+As you are already familiar with loops, that is a totally acceptable solution to the input validation problem as well.

 As you try to get it working, keep playing with `bin/turn` until it works as expected, endlessly asking you for a valid turn input.
 If you ever need to exit the CLI without giving an input, just hit `CTRL+C` (sometimes `ALT+C` or `COMMAND+C`).